Confidential Machine Learning on Untrusted Platforms: A Survey: Preliminaries of CML Approaches

 \textbf{Garbled Circuits (GC).} Garbled Circuits (GC) \cite{yao86} allow two parties, each holding an input to a function, to securely evaluate a function without revealing any information about the respective inputs.
 GC can express arbitrary functions using several basic gates such as AND and XOR gates in a secure two-party computation setting (usually with a Cryptographic Service Provider (CSP)).
 One party constructs the circuit, whereas the other evaluates it.
 Despite several GC cost optimization techniques, such as Free XOR gates \cite{kolesnikov08}, Half AND gates \cite{zahur15}, and OTExtensions \cite{asharov13}, GC still incurs high communication costs.
 Therefore, one must carefully examine its use in composing CML frameworks.
 FastGC \cite{huang11} and ObliVM \cite{liu15} are two popular GC libraries.

 \textbf{Randomized Secret Sharing (SecSh).} The randomized secret sharing method \cite{demmler15} protects data by splitting it into two (or multiple) random additive shares outsourced to two (or more) non-colluding untrusted parties.
 The two parties compute on the respective shares and return the results also as random shares.
-Addition is straightforward.
+Addition is straightforward as $\alpha + \beta = (\alpha_0+\beta_0) + (\alpha_1 + \beta_1)$ with $\alpha$ and $\beta$ distributed between two parties 0 and 1.
 Multiplication, however, is expensive as it depends on the beaver triplet generation method \cite{demmler15,mohassel17}, which further depends on expensive AHE or Oblivious Transfer (OT) schemes to exchange the intermediate results securely.

-\textbf{Random Masking.} A data owner may generate a random mask to hide the sensitive data, which she strips off at a certain step in the CML protocol to recover the desired result.
-It frequently serves as an auxiliary tool for a complex protocol, for instance, in CML for spectral clustering \cite{sharma18tkde}, boosting \cite{sharma19}, and matrix factorization \cite{niko13}.
+\textbf{Random Additive Masking.} A data owner may generate a random mask to hide the sensitive data, which will be stripped off at a certain step in the CML protocol to recover the desired result.
+Due to its low cost, it frequently serves as an auxiliary tool for a complex protocol, for instance, in CML for spectral clustering \cite{sharma18tkde}, boosting \cite{sharma19}, and matrix factorization \cite{niko13}.

-\subsection{Systematization Framework}
+\section{Systematization Framework}

-We organize several representative approaches for CML on outsourced data in a systematic way, as shown by Figure \ref{fig:system}.
-They may use one crypto primitive in a homogeneous fashion or multiple primitives in a hybrid composition.
-The homogeneous approaches mostly rely on either fully homomorphic encryption (FHE) schemes or garbled circuits.
-The hybrid composition of CML frameworks involves the DMC steps: the decomposition of the target algorithm into different subcomponents, the mapping of the sub-components to different crypto-primitives, and the final composition of the CML framework with the confidential sub-components.
-The hybrid composition generally is a manual process and involves several heuristic assessments.
-However, a few frameworks have started exploring the automatic optimization of the composition process.

-The perturbation-based CML approaches are typically more efficient.
-They do not follow the cryptographic composition framework, but employ secrete data transformations to protect data and models.
-As a result, they do not provide strong security guarantees as the cryptographic approaches do, e.g., most of them provide a resilience level equivalent to ciphertext-only attacks.
-However, their high efficiency feature is still appealing for many applications that seek solutions better than plaintext-based unprotected approaches.
-Thus, we will also cover this category of methods in our survey.
+It is challenging to have a clear understanding of the whole body of CML model training methods due to the following reasons.
+First, the number of machine learning models is huge \cite{hastie01} and even the most used ones are around tens \cite{wu07}.
+They are so different that no unified framework can be used to describe them.
+Second, security researchers are often more interested in a specific utility-preserving cryptographic primitive method and pick the machine learning algorithms they are most familiar with.
+As a result, the results are scattered with focuses on either a specific machine learning model or the application of a novel cryptographic primitive.
+There is no thorough understanding of which primitive method (or framework) is best for a specific machine learning method or whether a CML method can be extended to other machine learning models.
+The fundamental principles are missing for solving all (or most) CML model training methods.